 In addition to warming up in Fairbanks’ impressive museum scene, you can let nature do the work of warming you up at Chena Hot Springs Resort.
 Since an ownership change in the late 90s (after my first trip in the mid-90s), the owners have converted the entire hot springs system (and the resort) to geothermal energy.
 The pools are now incredibly relaxing and give the Blue Lagoon in Iceland a run for its money.

 You can visit and purchase a day-pass or spend a night or two in one of the property’s various rooms; if you stay overnight you have unlimited access to the hot springs.

 7. Sampling Local Food & Drink

 In between adventures, you’ve got to stay fueled up!
 Without digging too much into Fairbanks food and drink scene, here are the meals I had on my trip, to help you choose your own.

 - Lulu’s Bread & Bagels – Great for breakfast, their bagel sandwiches, coffee, and tea are good to give you energy for a day outdoors.

 - Chena Hot Springs Resort – The resort has an on-site restaurant that offers breakfast, lunch, and dinner options.

 - Pagoda Chinese Restaurant – One of the best options in North Pole, Alaska (more on that below!), this is some epic Chinese food pretty far from China!

 - Thai House – Fairbanks is home to a number of great Thai restaurants due to a large Thai population.
 Phở is perfect to warm you up.

-- The Pump Room – A classic Fairbanks institution that harkens back to the city’s history and the gold rush era.
+- The Pump House – A classic Fairbanks institution that harkens back to the city’s history and the gold rush era.